 Other areas of counselling I deal with

-Unlike most forms of psychotherapy that concentrate on improving mental health, transpersonal therapy takes a more holistic approach, addressing mental, physical, social, emotional, creative, and intellectual needs, with an emphasis on the role of fostering a healthy spirit.
+Transpersonal therapy takes a more holistic approach, addressing mental, physical, social, emotional, creative, and intellectual needs, with an emphasis on the role of fostering a healthy mind body and spirit.

 Transpersonal therapy works to answer such questions as:

 - How can we alleviate own suffering by deeply re-connecting with who we really are?

 - How can we then feel more connected to others, the world, and the greater whole?